A lightweight roller frame designed to ensure smooth paint flow.

-The Quick Connect feature allows this frame to be used with the Purdy® POWER LOCK™ pole or connect to any standard threaded pole.
-Also features easy roller cover release.
-Lightweight design and comfort grip handle helps to reduce arm fatigue.
+A premium product that is far more lightweight and durable than conventional frames.
+The specially designed Quick Connect feature allows this frame to be used with the Purdy POWER LOCK™ pole or connect to any standard acme threaded pole.
+The frame also features an easy roller cover release.
+The elegant lightweight design and ergonomic comfort grip handle also significantly helps to reduce arm fatigue.

 - 25% lighter than previous frames